basitbashir1326/Carbon-Footprint-Estimator/README.md

 ### 3. Evaluation
+* **Pre-Scaling/Pipeline**:
+    * Cross-validated R² Scores: [0.75356313 0.73702283 0.68046992 0.68663828 0.74053667]
+    * Mean R² Score: 0.7196461645644016

-* Used metrics:
+* **Post-Scaling/Pipeline**:
     * Before Hyperparameter Tunning:
        * R² Score: 0.6720282827473432
        * Mean Squared Error (MSE): 472588.8262195122
        * Root Mean Squared Error (RMSE): 687
      * After Hyperparameter Tunning:
        * R² Score: 0.7404797613009263
        * Mean Squared Error (MSE): 373954.0897440275
        * Root Mean Squared Error (RMSE): 611
 * These results indicate a strong predictive ability with acceptable error margins.
+### 4. App Development
+  * After building and evaluating the model, I developed an interactive web application using Streamlit:
+      * Created app.py to allow users to input lifestyle details (e.g., diet, transport, electricity use).
+      * Used joblib to load the trained model (carbon_model.pkl) and preprocessing pipeline (carbon_pipeline.pkl).
+      * The app collects user input via form fields and makes predictions in real time.
+      * Displays the estimated weekly CO₂ footprint on submission.
+      * Ready for deployment on platforms like Streamlit Cloud or Render.
 ---
 ## 📈 Results Summary
+ * Before Scaling / Preprocessing (Raw Data):
+   * Cross-validated R² Scores: [0.75, 0.74, 0.68, 0.69, 0.74]
+   * Average R² Score: 0.72
+   * The model performed well even on raw data, predicting about 72% of the variation in carbon footprint correctly.
+   * This means the model could already make good predictions using the original, unprocessed data.
+ * Post-Processing & Tuning:

-- Final R² Score: **0.74(The model predicts CO₂ fairly well — it's right about 74% of the time)**
+   * Final R² Score: **0.74(The model predicts CO₂ fairly well — it's right about 74% of the time)**
-- RMSE: **611 kg CO₂(On average, the model's predictions are off by 611 kilograms of CO₂.)**
+   * RMSE: **611 kg CO₂(On average, the model's predictions are off by 611 kilograms of CO₂.)**
-- Model effectively captures nonlinear relationships using a Decision Tree.
+   * Model effectively captures nonlinear relationships using a Decision Tree.
-- Residual analysis confirms minimal bias or variance issues.
+   * Residual analysis confirms minimal bias or variance issues.

 ## 📊 Bonus Highlights